a-reda/powerenjoy-se2/CI/Code_Inspection_document.md

 ### 1. Introduction

+Code inspection is the most formal review type.
+It is led by the trained moderators.
+During inspection the documents are prepared and checked thoroughly by the reviewers before the meeting.
+It involves peers to examine the product.
+A separate preparation is carried out during which the product is examined and the defects are found.

 ### 2. Assigned Class

+Our group assigned class is '../apache-ofbiz-16.11.01/applications/order/src/main/java/org/apache/ofbiz/order/thirdparty/taxware/TaxwareUTL.java'.
+And our task is to perform the inspection and report on the quality status of selected code extracts using the checklist for Java code inspection reported.
+Also we are asked to deliver a document having the structure described in the code inspection assignments document.

 ### 3. Functional role of the Class

 ### 4. Code Inspection checklist
 ####4.1 Naming Conventions